gesteves/gateway/source/blog/2022-06-19-race-report-bozeman-triathlon.html.markdown

 ### The swim

 Prior to this race I had been training primarily in the pool three or four times a week since April, and had done a handful of open water swims, but I hadn't done the full Olympic distance (1,500 m) as a continuous swim.
 So, I went in not feeling entirely confident that I could actually finish.
-The swim consisted of two laps with a short run on the beach between laps.
-I took on a Maurten Caf gel during the race briefing, 15 minutes before the start, and did a quick warmup swim to get acclimatized to the water temperature (which was actually quite pleasant, since I had trained in much colder water).
+The swim consisted of two laps around Glen Lake with a short run on the beach between laps.
+I took on a Maurten Caf gel during the race briefing, 15 minutes before the start, and did a quick warmup swim to get acclimatized to the water temperature (which was actually quite pleasant, since I train in colder water).
 During warmup I noticed that the water was so murky, as soon as I got waist deep I could no longer see my feet, which I think actually helped me; I didn’t feel any anxiety being in open water during the race.

 I had seeded myself in the "first timers" group since I had no clue what my actual pace would be.
 At 8:47 am, my group started; I was in no rush and just walked into the water after everyone else got in.
 However, once I started swimming I quickly caught up with the rest of the group and got to experience this old [Clif Bar commercial][clif] first hand (thanks to Chris Foster for sharing it in the [Team Triathlete][tt] Slack).

 [tt]: https://www.triathlete.com/training/members-can-get-access-now-to-all-the-benefits-of-team-triathlete/
 [clif]: https://youtu.be/r3S0wu4Zbfk

 After that bit of unpleasantness, I overtook a few folks and just tried to stay out of the way as much as I could to avoid further kicks to the face.
 About halfway through the first lap, I started feeling some muscle burn in my arms and shoulders and I started to worry I may not have it in me to do two laps.
-Thankfully, it cleared up after a while as I settled into a sustainable rhythm.
+Thankfully, it cleared up after a while, as I settled into a sustainable rhythm.
 I kept focusing just on the next buoy, and by the second lap I felt like I could have gone on indefinitely.
-I was in a position to draft other swimmers at a few points, but I didn't feel like it made any difference, so in general I tried to not get in anyone's way.
+I was in a position to draft other swimmers at a few points, but it didn't feel like it made any difference, so in general I tried to not get in anyone's way.
 I ended up with a finish time of 39:46 and 1,633 m in total (including the walk on the beach between laps), for a pace of 2:26/100 m.

-Looking at the GPS track, I think I did a decent job of sighting, I only went slightly off-track once.
-Thankfully, it was in a shallow part of the lake, so I noticed immediately and adjusted my course.
+Looking at the GPS track, I think I did a decent job of sighting.
+I only went slightly off-track once, going into the shallow part of the lake, but I immediately adjusted my course back on track.

 ![A satellite view of Glen Lake, showing the GPS track from my swim.](blog/2022-06-19-race-report-bozeman-triathlon/swim-track.png)

 ### T1

 I had very little practice with transitions, so I took my time in T1 to make sure I didn't forget anything, keeping in mind that "slow is smooth, smooth is fast".
 I also felt very wobbly after the swim and I wanted to wait for that to clear up before getting on the bike.
 I took on a regular Maurten gel and a swig of Gatorade Endurance before leaving, and ended up spending 6:05 in T1.
 My biggest lesson: I need more practice putting on socks, or not wear them at all.
 The time it took me to put them on wet feet felt eternal.

-A user on the [TrainerRoad forum][trf] recommended [this trick][socks], which I'll have to try before my next race:
+A user on the [TrainerRoad forum][trf] recommended [this trick][socks], which I'll have to try before my next race.

 [trf]: https://www.trainerroad.com/forum/t/the-short-course-triathlon-thread/55478/444?u=gesteves
 [socks]: https://youtu.be/yc754UrViQY